protocolwhisper/portal_docs/source/user-vrf-docs.rst

     curl -X POST "95.217.75.250:8080/request?api_key=abcdefg1234567&to_address=0x123456789deadbeef0123456789deadbeef01234&network=arbitrum-nitro-goerli"

-This would transfer 100 PRTL to address ``0x123456789deadbeef0123456789deadbeef01234`` on Arbitrum's Nitro Testnet, using the API key `abcdefg1234567`.
+This would transfer 100 PRTL to address ``0x123456789deadbeef0123456789deadbeef01234`` on Arbitrum's Nitro Testnet, using the API key ``abcdefg1234567``.

-Once the PRTL is sent, you can use a blockchain explorer to confirm that you recieved the token.
+Once the PRTL is sent, you can use a blockchain explorer to confirm that you received the token.

 - Arbitrum: https://goerli-rollup-explorer.arbitrum.io

 - Optimism: https://goerli-optimism.etherscan.io/

 In order to view these PRTL tokens, you'll need to import the PRTL token into MetaMask.

 .. |import-optimism-1| image:: ../images/import-optimism-1.png
 .. |import-optimism-2| image:: ../images/import-optimism-2.png
 .. |import-optimism-3| image:: ../images/import-optimism-3.png